Required program courses (9 credit hours)

 CPA Exam Preparation: Regulation

-Career-focused courses (6 credit hours)
+Program-focused courses (6 credit hours)

 Students may choose six credit hours from among the Accounting (ACCT) or Finance (FIN) courses.
 Download the Academic Catalog and view "Course Offerings" for a complete list of courses that could satisfy this requirement.